 The BLE DEV Board is a compact and cost-effective development and evaluation platform designed for Bluetooth Low Energy (BLE) applications.
 It offers a rich set of features and connectivity options, enabling quick prototyping and testing for IoT devices.
-The board includes two key modules:B1BMBG22M1/B1BMBG22M2/B1BMBG22M3 Modules and B1BMBG22M4/B1BMBG22M5/B1BMBG22M6 Modules, providing versatile wireless capabilities.
+The board includes two key modules:

+B1BMBG22M1/B1BMBG22M2/B1BMBG22M3 modules, providing versatile wireless capabilities.
 It also features user-friendly components such as switches, LEDs, and various input/output pins, allowing for flexible interaction with external devices.
-Equipped with both USB Type-C and USB Type-B connectors, along with a built-in USB to UART IC, the BLE DEV Board supports seamless debugging, programming, and power management.
+Equipped with both USB Type-C and USB Type-B connectors, along with a built-in USB-to-UART IC, the BLE DEV Board supports seamless debugging, programming, and power management.